trung-hn/python-tips-and-tricks/README.md

 ### Python Unpacking

-You can unpack value quickly from a tuple of list as follows
+You can unpack value quickly from a tuple or a list as follows

 ```python
 first, second, last = [10, 20, 30]